kevin949373048/pdb3D/README.md

 <!-- badges: end -->

-The goal of pdb3D is to visualize the 3D strucutre of protein from Protein Data base and help annote the important structures from database such as Pfam.
+pdb3D is a package to visualize the 3D strucutre of proteins from Protein Data base or users’ own pdb file. pdb3D annotes the important structures from database such as Pfam and calculate similarity between two pdb files.

 ## Installation

-You can install the released version of pdb3D from [GitHub](https://github.com/) with:
+To install the released version of pdb3D from [GitHub](https://github.com/) with:

 ``` r